Display to header level

 On May 23, 2007, the Conservancy officially took title to 100 acres of the farm and also secured an option to buy an additional 13 acres, which includes the residence of Roberta Odell.

-The Conservancy’s fundraising campaign continued up until the loan was paid in full in June 2008.
 Shields recommends to those considering a bridge loan, a good plan for fundraising.
-He explains, “ideally you should have the money pledged, but not necessarily in hand, before you obtain a bridge loan.
+He explains, “ideally you should have the money pledged, but not necessarily in hand, before you obtain a bridge loan.”

 Shields also says to “use the loan itself as a fundraising element” because the land trust’s assumed debt demonstrates a commitment to the deal.
-Shields says, “the land trust should promote this commitment and press hard for supporters to make extra large gifts to relieve the land trust of its burden”.
+Shields says, “the land trust should promote this commitment and press hard for supporters to make extra-large gifts to relieve the land trust of its burden”.

-Shields does admit that some individuals may consider the land trust’s actions imprudent and an unwise risk, but feels the majority will not.
+Shields does admit that some individuals may consider the land trust’s actions imprudent and an unwise risk but feels the majority will not.

 In September 2005, the 34-acre Trostle Pond property, adjacent to Lackawanna State Park, went on the market.
 The Pennsylvania Department of Conservation and Natural Resources (DCNR) was interested in adding the property to the state park but could not purchase it quickly enough to satisfy the seller’s needs.